LMeynent/master-thesis-public/README.md

 # Human behaviour and infectious diseases
 ## Using demographically representative survey data as a predictor for the progression of infectious disease outbreaks

 This repository contains the code related to my MSc thesis.
+While the figures between the notebooks in this repository and the thesis may not exactly match, the code used to generate them remains the same.

 ## Organisation